preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/directory/index.rst

 .. image:: communities-icon-v7.png

 You can click the link to go to a community.
-You can search for a community and use the headings "Title", "Template" and "Created Date" to sort the list.
+You can search for a community and use the headings "Title", "Template" and "Created date" to sort the list.

 The following actions, using the dot menu to the right, are available for a community in the "All" list:

 .. image:: community-actions-v7.png

-**Note!** To be able to delete a community, you must be App Administrator for the community.
+**Note!** To be able to delete a community, you must be app administrator for the community.
 Also note that deleting a community from this list does not delete the connected Sharepoint site.

 For more information, see below.